AssilemSDN/moleculer-gen/README.md

 If you’d like to improve `moleculer-gen`, feel free to fork the repo and open a pull request.

 Suggestions, bug reports, and feature requests are also appreciated — open an issue to discuss ideas.
+See the [CONTRIBUTING](./CONTRIBUTING.md) file for details.

 ## LICENSE